cloudvista/vaa/readme.md

 </p>

 ## Background
 To provide a modern, centralized cloud-based platform for veteran healthcare delivery, VA has migrated all VistA systems to the VA Enterprise Cloud, a federally certified commercial cloud managed by Amazon Web Services (AWS).
-This new AWS Cloud platform for VistA provides over 200 new features and capabilities to VistA that can be used to improve veteran care quality, efficiency, and access.
+VistA's new AWS platform enables over 200 new features and capabilities for VistA that can be used to improve veteran care quality, efficiency, and access.
 (See: [AWS Overview](https://docs.aws.amazon.com/whitepapers/latest/aws-overview/introduction.html))

 <p align="center">
     <img src="https://github.com/cloudvista/vaa/blob/main/img/vista-to-vaec.svg" width="700">